Adult Education (ABE/GED) Programs

 Adult Basic Education classes offer instruction in math, vocabulary, reading comprehension and writing skills.
 These skills are needed for success in the workplace, the community and for education.
 Adults, 16 years of age and older who meet certain requirements, are eligible to enroll.
 In addition to excellent instructors, many classes also have literacy volunteers who work one-on-one with students.
 Classes are offered at all four college campus locations, as well as many other locations in the community.
 The flexible schedule includes morning, afternoon, evening and weekend classes.

-GED test preparation classes are available for adults, 16 years of age and older, who have not graduated from high school.
-These classes prepare students to take and pass all five parts of the GED (General Educational Development) test.
+Preparation classes for the GED® exam or other accepted High School Equivalency (HSE) exams are available for adults, 16 years of age and older, who have not graduated from high school.
+These classes prepare students to take and pass all four tests for the GED® (General Educational Development) credential.
 Successful students will receive a high school equivalency diploma.
-Classes are offered on all four campuses, as well as many other locations in the community.
+Classes are offered at the Aurora campus, as well as other locations in the community.
 The flexible schedule includes morning, afternoon, evening and weekend classes.

-GED preparation classes are offered in Spanish, and the tests can be taken in Spanish.
+Preparation classes for the GED® Exam are offered in Spanish, and the tests can be taken in Spanish.
 Bilingual instructors teach these classes at the Aurora Campus and other locations in the community.
 An assessment test is required before beginning the classes.
-Please stop in the Adult Education suite, Room 460 at the Aurora Campus, for a testing appointment.
+Please stop in the Adult Education office, Room 457 at the Aurora Campus, for a testing appointment.

-To enroll in ABE or GED classes in English, your first step is to attend one of our six monthly Information Sessions.
+To enroll in Adult Education classes in English, your first step is to attend one of our Information Sessions, offered six times each month.
 Choose the day and time that's most convenient for you.
 Appointments are not required.

-Each spring, Waubonsee Community College hosts a graduation ceremony for all GED graduates of that year.
-Call the ABE/GED department for more information.
+Each spring, Waubonsee Community College hosts a graduation ceremony for all students who have earned their GED® credential for that year.
+Visit the Adult Education office at the Aurora Downtown Campus (room 457) for more information.